showpass/showpass-wordpress-plugin/README.md

 ## 2.2.
 Type Parameter

 Type parameter is required for shortcode to work.

-You have `type="single"` for getting one specified event or `type="list"` to get all data(events) from the venue that is set in the admin page.
+`type="single"` is for getting one specified event and displaying the event detail page

+ `type="list"` is to get all upcoming events from the organization that is set in the admin page.

 ### `type="single"`